teimor/OpenCore_ASRock-B550M_RX6800XT/README.md

 ### USB mapping and Resolving Restart/Shutdown issue

-The ASRock B550M Steel Legend contains two USB controllers, on of them uses one of the ports for the RGB lighting controller.
-When you restart or shutdown macOS it will sent a command to this RGB controller which will cause bad CMOS problem.
-In order to avoid this, you need to create a USB mapping without this port.
+The ASRock B550M Steel Legend contains two USB controllers.
+One of them  uses one of the ports for the RGB lighting controller.
+When you restart  or shutdown macOS, it will send a command to this RGB controller, which  will cause a bad CMOS error.
+To avoid this, you need to create a USB  mapping without this port.

-- Due that ASRock B550M Steel Legend contains two controllers, we can use all the USB ports due that macOS contains 15 port limit per controller.
+- ASRock B550M Steel Legend contains two USB controllers, which means we can enable all USB ports because the macOS 15 ports limit is per controller.
 (Ref - [macOS and the 15 Ports Limit][25])
-- You can use my kext which enabled all the USB ports - [ASRock-B550M-STEEL-LEGEND-USB.kext][91]
+- You can use my kext, which enables all the USB ports - [ASRock-B550M-STEEL-LEGEND-USB.kext][91]
 - [More information about ASRock B550M Steel Legend USB Ports, Mapping and Schema][93]

 ----